VLOOKUP to Compare Two Columns in Excel & Find Matches

-- Table array will be “List A” cell values, so select the range of cells from A2 to A9 and make it as absolute cell reference.
+- The table array will be “List A” cell values, so select the range of cells from A2 to A9 and make it as absolute cell reference.

-- Ok, we are done with the formula, close the bracket and hit enter key to get the result.
+- Ok, we are done with the formula; close the bracket and hit the enter key to get the result.

 So, wherever we have got “#N/A” that means those values do not exist in the “List A” column.

 4.9 (1,353 ratings) 35+ Courses | 120+ Hours | Full Lifetime Access | Certificate of Completion

 But look at the row number 7 value in “List B” is “Mind Tree,” but in “List A,” the same company name is written in full word as “Mind Tree Software Co.” (cell A6).
 So in such cases, VLOOKUP cannot do anything.